How Much Does it Cost to Run Energy-efficient Electric Heaters Wall Mounted?

 1. Proper installation: It is crucial to install the heater correctly, following the manufacturer's instructions, especially for wall-mounted units.
 Incorrect installation can pose electrical hazards.

 2. Clearance: maintain sufficient clearance around the heater.
-Keep furniture, drapes, bedding, and other flammable materials at least three feet away for optimal functioning of the heater.
+Keep furniture, drapes, bedding, and other flammable materials at least three feet away from the heater for optimal functioning.

 3. Stable Placement: If you are using a portable electric heater, place it on a flat and stable surface to prevent it from tipping over.